Faculty/Staff Employee Assistance

 Choosing the right therapist can take time.
 In addition to finding someone who fits your schedule, it is also crucial that they are someone you can trust and whom you can develop a solid rapport with.

-Prior to making your first contact, it is useful to determine whether you’d prefer a male or female therapist, scheduling logistics, and, if known, which theoretical orientation you may prefer.
+Prior to making your first contact, it is useful to determine whether you’d prefer a therapist with a specific identity, scheduling logistics, and, if known, which theoretical orientation you may prefer.
 It is encouraged that you spend a few minutes speaking to the provider prior to scheduling your first appointment in order to get a sense of the therapist’s education, experience in treating your issue, his or her approach to therapy, and your comfort level.